Skip to main content

 Where do microplastics come from?

-Many consumer products are made of or packaged in plastic.
-Fabrics like fleece and polyester are made of plastic fibers.
+Many consumer products are made of plastic or packaged in plastic.
+Fabrics, like fleece and polyester, are made of plastic fibers.
 High-tech building materials often include plastics to improve their durability and other properties.
 And car tires, which disintegrate with normal driving, contain plastics that are continually released into the environment.

 Once plastic is formed, it doesn’t easily turn back into natural materials.
-Instead, plastic disintegrates as it is worn down, ground up, or damaged by light, heat, biological processes, and other forces.
+Instead, plastic disintegrates as it’s worn down, ground up, or damaged by light, heat, biological processes, and other forces.

 Where are microplastics found?